petervanya/traffic-flow/README.md

 Started as a side project during an internship at the Ministry of Finance of Slovakia.

-To contribute, please fork the repo, make *reasonable* changes (ideally contact me at `peter.vanya~gmail` first) and create a pull request.
+To contribute, please fork the repo, make *reasonable* changes (ideally contact me at `peter.vanya~gmail` before) and create a pull request.